Horizons takes guests on a fascinating journey through the

 John Berman (set designer)

-Ernie Soos (robots for “Looking Back at the Future”
+Ernie Soos (robots for “Looking Back at the Future” scene)

 George Trimmer